 - And, create a positive culture and climate.

-If you have a concern or become aware of a potential issue please contact our Welfare Officer, Sian Reilly.
-They can be contacted through email to firstname.lastname@example.org or call the Bluewave emergency mobile on 07511 436 902 and we will get Sian to call you back.
+If you have a concern or become aware of a potential issue please contact one of our Welfare Officers, Liz Walsh and Sian Reilly.
+They can be contacted through email to firstname.lastname@example.org or call the Bluewave emergency mobile on 07713 680184 and we will get Sian or Liz to call you back.

-If the club’s Welfare Officer is not available or if the issue is such that you feel this should be handled outside of the club you should contact Rachel Smith (email@example.com).
-Rachel is the National Lead Safeguarding Officer for British Taekwondo and she can also be reached on 07568 503791.
+If the club’s Welfare Officer is not available or if the issue is such that you feel this should be handled outside of the club you should contact Sarah Howard (email@example.com).
+Sarah is the National Lead Safeguarding Officer for British Taekwondo and she can also be reached on 07568 503791.

 For more details on the British Taekwondo Safeguarding strategy including the current policy and procedure please visit this link.